 If you are going to spend money on weddings, then you should aspire to save that same amount of money for your next financial goal.
 Essentially, create a budget to make up for all of the extra expenses you had to incur.
 Natasha advises:

 “Just because you’ve attended your last wedding for the year doesn’t mean you should stop saving.
 Add up how much you’ve spent as a wedding guest this year and set that as your new savings goal.
 It’s just as important to replenish your savings after a costly, wedding-filled summer, especially as the holidays approach.
 Plus, you’ll be thankful for the extra cash when the save-the-dates start rolling in again.”

-Weddings are expensive af, but they are also beautiful, important milestones.
-Thankfully, there are ways to support our friends without going broke!
+Weddings are expensive as hell, but they are also beautiful, important milestones.
+Thankfully, there are ways to support our friends without going broke.